- Good road manners

 features & specs

-It’s solidly above average.
-We give it a TCC Rating of 6.5 out of 10.
+It’s better than average, but earns a lower TCC Rating of 6.3 out of 10 this year as it loses its more interesting powertrain.
 (Read more about how we rate cars.)

 Is the GMC Terrain a good-looking car?